sajjadGG/book-python/basics/files/write.rst

 5
 >>> file.close()

 Line
 ----
 * File must end with a newline ``\n`` character
+* POSIX Definition: A sequence of zero or more non-<newline> characters plus a terminating <newline> character.

 Line Definition by POSIX [#POSIX]_:

-    A sequence of zero or more non- <newline> characters plus a terminating
+    A sequence of zero or more non-<newline> characters plus a terminating
     <newline> character.

 Line definition by ANSI C89 and ISO C99 standards [#C89]_, [#C99]_, [#GCC]_: